eval-submissions/HeteroG/README.md

 ## Offline training of HeteroG
 After sucessfully building the customized tensorflow.
 We can start training HeteroG.
 First, please change the folder to GAT:

 `cd ../GAT`

-In this folder, the file to train HeteroG is named as "main.py".
-Before executing the file, we need to write a config file named "config.txt" in the folder first.
+In this folder, the file to train HeteroG is named as *main.py*.
+Before executing the file, we need to write a config file named *config.txt* in the folder first.
 To be convenient, we already provided the file with a sample configuration:
  ```
  {"inputs": ["data/graph1"], "devices":[
     "/job:worker/replica:0/task:0/device:GPU:0",